Slide right to reveal the February 2021 indicative design and slide left to reveal the July 2021 planning application design

 Construction of a new access off the existing lay-by to the south of the A354;

-points providing the ability to charge up to 12 EVs at any one time.
+points with additional fast chargers and Tesla “Superchargers” are proposed providing the ability to charge up to 19 EVs at any one time.

 Public rest facilities including public conveniences, a small

-building located near to the covered walkway and canopy of
+located near to the covered walkway and canopy of the EV

 and outdoor seating.